Strong Advocacy in Disability Cases

 Disability discrimination claims may involve issues such as:

 - Determining whether someone is a qualified disabled employee entitled to accommodations

 - Refusal to provide a qualified disabled employee with reasonable accommodations

 - Determining whether accommodations would place an undue burden on the employer

-- Harassment or hostile work environment: comments, jokes, emails, websites, photos or threats that affect the person’s ability to do his or her job
+- Harassment or hostile work environment: comments, jokes, emails, websites, photos, or threats that affect the person’s ability to do their job

 In addition, disability discrimination may include California Family Rights Act (CFRA) and Family and Medical Leave Act (FMLA) violations.
 Disabled employees must be allowed to use CFRA and FMLA time for necessary medical treatment.
 Denying CFRA or FMLA leave, or punishing an employee for using it, is against the law.